 Remember to let your body stay soft and sink into the bed, keeping absolutely still and imagining

 numbness taking over.
-If you have an itch, scratch it and start over, but otherwise try to stay completely
+If you have a persistent itch, scratch it and start over, but otherwise try to stay completely

 still and relaxed.
 Silence your inner monologue if it starts to chime in at this point.
-Accept any strange happenings as best you can.
-It is all internally generated so take it on in the manner of an intrepid mental explorer.
+Calmly accept any strange noises and feelings as best you can.
+I promise it is all internally generated so take it on in the manner of an intrepid mental explorer.

 If you are a musician, then you may have a better auditory sense, so instead of visualizing, use your